bamlab/flow-navigator/readme.md

 ### Define conditional steps

 In certain scenarios, a flow may include steps that are conditional.
 These steps might be dependent on user-specific conditions or based on whether certain actions have already been completed.
+You can manage such conditional steps declaratively in your navigation flow.

-Here's an example where "Step 2" is initially disabled.
+Here's an example where "Step 2" is conditionally displayed based on the hasToPassStep2 variable.
+This variable could be a piece of data fetched from the backend or a state within your application.

 ```tsx
 import { createFlowNavigator } from '@bam.tech/flow-navigator';